trivago/cucable-plugin/README.md

 # What is Cucable

-Cucable is a Maven plugin for [Cucumber](https://cucumber.io) scenarios that simplifies running scenarios in parallel.
+Cucable is a Maven plugin for [Cucumber](https://cucumber.io) scenarios that simplifies parallel test runs.

 This plugin has two purposes: